Anand R Shah – Senior Vice President, Ola (ANI), Ola Electric, Founder, Sarvajal and Indicorps

 Mukti’s project will empower thousands of underprivileged women of the Himalayas region.
 She started a women's movement in Uttaranchal which empowers women politically, socially and economically.
 Mukti will take her working experience and translate it into a large area population.

-Renu Sharma – Principal Secretary, Delhi Government
+Renu Sharma – Additional Chief Secretary, Government of NCT of Delhi